The Ultimate Guide to SLI/SLO

 - Let's work together to improve service reliability and drive business results

-I have attached the materials I used when actually explaining the project to people other than PdMs and engineers.
+I have attached the materials I actually used when explaining the project to people other than PdMs and engineers.

 masked